 ISBN 978-1-9999075-6-3/220 pp/€15.95

-“The Scent of Eucalyptus”, set in Ethiopia in the early 1960s, is both a roguish coming of age novel and a snapshot of a world on the cusp of change.
-Funny, touching and a joy to read, it tells the tale of Luke La Touche, a young man freshly graduated from Oxford who is loath to settle down immediately into a traditional career.
-Instead, he heads for Africa to seek new experiences and a reprieve from the anxieties of Cold War Britain.
+Set in Ethiopia in the early 1960s, this is both a roguish coming of age novel and a snapshot of a world on the cusp of change.
+Luke La Touche, a young Irishman of Huguenot heritage, is loath to settle down immediately after his graduation Oxford.
+Instead, he heads for Africa as a teacher to seek “new experiences” and a reprieve from the anxieties of Cold War Britain.

-Luke is also intrigued and slowly drawn into the dangerous world of the flamboyant Yohannis, his former fellow-student from Oxford.
-The young Ethiopian aristocrat is part of an emerging new generation, seeking to make changes across Africa.
-This encounter will, in turn, change Luke’s life forever.
+Luke is intrigued and drawn into the more dangerous world of the flamboyant Yohannis, his former fellow-student from Oxford.
+The Ethiopian aristocrat is part of an emerging new generation seeking to make changes across Africa.
+This encounter will change Luke’s life forever.

 Nobel Prize Winner Seamus Heaney has said of The Scent of Eucalyptus that, “the cast of characters – the denizens of the local scene – are wonderfully observed.
 Ethiopia … as landscape and history, is solidly ‘there’.
 This fully revised new edition features an insightful foreword by writer and literary editor Ronan Sheehan.